dashed-slug/wallets/readme.txt

 7. **Frontend - transactions** - The \[wallets_transactions\] shortcode displays an AJAX-powered table of past transactions affecting the accounts of your users.

 == Changelog ==

+= 2.3.0 =
+- Add: Administrator panel to show all transactions in the system.
+- Change: The `.csv` import functionality is now moved to the transactions admin panel.
+- Change: Transaction requests are now decoupled from transaction executions.
+They are executed by cron jobs in batches of configurable size and frequency.
+- Add: Transactions can require confirmation by an administrator with `manage_wallets`.
+- Add: Transactions can require the user to click on a link sent by email.
+- Add: Failed transactions are retried a configurable number of times.
+- Add: Transaction retries can be reset by an administrator with `manage_wallets`.
+- Add: Users can now be notified by email if their transaction fails.
+- Add: Frontend transactions lists (wallets_transactions UI) now show the TXID.
+- Add: Frontend transaction lists (wallets_transactions UI) are now color coded based on transaction state.
+- Fix: The minimum number of confirmations reported by get_minconf() was always `1` instead of the user-supplied value.
+- Change: Performance improvement in the code that calculates balances for users (function `get_balance()`).
+- Change: Internal transfers that cause two row inserts are now surrounded by a DB lock and atomic transaction to ensure consistency even in case of an unexpected error.

 = 2.2.5 =
 - Fix: Administrator capabilities were erroneously being erased in 2.2.4 when editing other role capabilities